Estimated reading time: 5 minutes

 Unemployment Rules differ from state to state

-Depending on the state you’re in, the answer to the question, “Can you get unemployment if you own your own business or are starting your business?” may differ a little from what we’ve said here.
+Depending on the state you’re in, the answer to the question, “Can you get unemployment insurance if you own your own business or are starting your business?” may differ a little from what we’ve said here.

 This is because unemployment is administered at the state level.
 State rules on unemployment compensation can differ on allowed levels of income, job search requirements, and more.